Central Administrator comes in two parts: a) the 'parent' extension and b) the 'child' extension.

 - Availability of trial/limited version in order to test it.

 Limitations, Conflicts & Clarifications

 - In order the 'Backup' feature in the Central Administrator component to be fully working, you need to install Akeeba Backup in the monitored website.
 Akeeba Backup is a free extension to backup, restore and transfer Joomla websites in a snap.

-- The 'DBSize' in the Central Administrator component shows the size in MB of the tables that belong to the current Joomla website only.
+- The 'DB Size' information in the Central Administrator component shows the size in MB of the tables that belong to the current Joomla website only.

-- The 'Screenshot' and 'Page & Mobile Speed' features of Central Administrator component will fail for client websites hosted in the same localhost.
+- The 'Screenshot' and 'Page & Mobile Speed' features of Central Administrator component will fail for client websites hosted in local server (localhost).

 - If the 'Extension Updates' displayed in Central Administrator component are more than those displayed in the Joomla administration of the client website then click to "Clear Cache" and "Find Updates" while being in the "Extensions: Update" page to see them all.